solidusio/solidus/promotions/MIGRATING.md

-# Migrating from Solidus' promotion system to SolidusPromotions
+# Migrating from `solidus_legacy_promotions` to `solidus_promotions`

-The system is designed to completely replace the Solidus promotion system.
+The system is designed to completely replace the legacy promotion system.
+This guide shows you how to run both systems side-by-side, migrate your store's configuration to the `solidus_promotions`, and finally remove the dependency on `solidus_legacy_promotions`.

 Follow these steps to migrate your store to the gem:

 ## Install solidus_promotions